gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

 ```
 > How does it work?

-It's not an article about sfinae, maybe another time, but basically the compiler will try to find the more specialized version of
-`has_perimeter` for a given set of template arguments.
-If the expression `(<value of T>).perimeter` is invalid, the compiler cannot
-pick that specialization and will fallback to the default, which is equal to false.
+It's not an article about sfinae, since I consider this topic quite well covered, maybe another article.
+Anyways, in this case,  the compiler will try to find the more specialized version of `has_perimeter` for a given set of template arguments.
+If the expression `(<value of T>).perimeter` is invalid, the compiler cannot pick that specialization and will fallback to the default, which is equal to false.
 On the other hand, if the expression is valid,
 the specialization can be picked, then yeild true.

-This is a simple case of very basic reflection capability, but just this feature alone can yeild impressive results.
+This is a simple case of very basic reflection capability, but just this feature alone can yeild impressive results, such as emulating concepts.

 If you're interested in introspection capabilities of C++, please go check
 Jean Guegant's blog post [An introduction to C++'s SFINAE concept: compile-time introspection of a class member](https://jguegant.github.io/blogs/tech/sfinae-introduction.html)